 Did you know frozen peas can taste incredible in 5 minutes?
 Yes, you can transform a bag of these frozen green spheres into an easy side dish that everyone around the table will love.
 The secret?
 A little olive oil, butter, garlic and lemon.
 That’s it!
 The Italian-style flavors transform a boring bag of peas into something beautifully delicious and fresh.

 Yes, this is the very best way to serve Brussels sprouts as a side dish!
 Hands down.
 The Brussels sprouts are roasted in a very hot oven until they're perfectly crisp and salty.
 Roasting brings out their inner sweetness.
 Even better: try Crispy Brussels Sprouts with honey balsamic sauce, or Spicy Brussels Sprouts.

 Here's a favorite way to make sweet potatoes as a side: roasted!
-These potatoes come out perfectly caramelized in a hot oven.
+These potato wedges come out perfectly caramelized in a hot oven.
 Mix with olive oil, salt and a bit of garlic powdered, and the savory seasoning makes the sweetness pop.
 Use them as a side or a component of a larger dish: in tacos, grain bowls, and more!
-Also try them roasted whole: go to Quick Baked Sweet Potato.

 Want the best roasted vegetables ever?
 This master recipe for how to roast vegetables results in the most colorful sheet pans that will please even the most veggie-wary eaters.
 Make it for a crowd as a side, or roast up a few pans and eat off of them all week long.
 They’re healthy, plant based, vegetarian and gluten-free, and even better: beautiful and delicious!
 Here’s our best vegetable mix and seasoning blend.